threefoldtecharchive/info_manual3/wiki/faq/faq.md

 It’s possible to delete nodes through the Polkadot UI.
 For mainnet, use [this link](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.grid.tf#/extrinsics).

+1. Under *using the selected account*, select the account that owns the farm,
+2. Choose *tfgridModule* from the dropdown menu *submit the following extrinsic*
+3. Select *deleteNodeFarm(nodeId)*
-Under *using the selected account*, select the account that owns the farm, choose *tfgridModule* from the dropdown menu *submit the following extrinsic*, then select *deleteNode(id)*.
-Then under *id: u32*, write the ID of the 3node you want to delete.
-Finally, click on the bottom *Submit Transaction* at the bottom right of the screen.
+4. Under *id: u32*, write the ID of the 3node you want to delete
+5. Finally, click on the bottom *Submit Transaction* at the bottom right of the screen

 ***